g-devlt/holbertonschool-shell/io_redirections_and_filters/README.md

 Duplicates the last line of the file ./iacta

 ## 10-no_more_js
 Deletes every .js files recursively from cwd

+## 11-directories
+Prints the count of directories and subdirectories recursively